awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-enable-disable.md

 # Disabling or enabling a security standard<a name="securityhub-standards-enable-disable"></a>

-You can disable or enable each security standard\.
+You can disable or enable each supported security standard in Security Hub\.
+Some security standards are enabled by default, but you can opt out of auto\-enabled standards\.

-Remember that Security Hub is Regional\.
-When you enable or disable a security standard, it is enabled or disabled only in the current Region or in the Region that you specify in an API request\.
+Security Hub is Regional\.
+When you enable or disable a security standard, it is enabled or disabled only in the current Region or in the Regions that you specify\.

 When you disable a security standard, the following occurs:
 + The checks for its controls are no longer performed\.
 + No additional findings are generated for its controls\.
-+ Existing findings are archived automatically after three days\.
++ Existing findings are archived automatically after three to five days \(note that this is best effort and not guaranteed\)\.
 + The related AWS Config rules that Security Hub created are removed\.

   This normally occurs within a few minutes after you disable the standard, but might take longer\.